gowthamk3543/AWS_Cloud/AWS_S3/Method-2/README.md

 ### Now we need to configure AWS
 aws configure
 ### We need to provided access key, secret key, region and format of output like json file
+This access key, secret key we will get when we create IAM user as mentioned at first.
+Region and format based on project.
 ### Now we have configured aws
 ![image](https://github.com/user-attachments/assets/dd2639ef-d040-4b24-bbc7-f51f0a5115ec)
 ![image](https://github.com/user-attachments/assets/60b12581-bb81-4a4f-b310-0819f2f28154)